Hugo Sotelo

-Hugo Sotelo Gómez (born 19 December 2003) is a Spanish professional footballer who plays as a central midfielder for La Liga club Celta de Vigo.
+Hugo Sotelo Gómez (born 19 December 2003) is a Spanish professional footballer who plays as a central midfielder for club Levante, on loan from Celta de Vigo.

 Career

 A youth product of the Celta Vigo academy, Sotelo was called up to join the senior team for the first time in early May 2021 due to a series of injuries in the first team.
 He made his professional debut with Celta Vigo in a 2–1 La Liga win over FC Barcelona on 16 May 2021.

+On 20 July 2026, Sotelo was loaned to fellow top tier side Levante for the season.